 Today Caminar Latino is a nationally recognized program for our approach in addressing intimate partner violence.
 As we did in the beginning, we continue to consult with and listen closely to the voices of the families.

-Founded in 2018, by a group of leading experts (leading experts should be a hyperlink to the founders page) that have advocated for Latino’s in the anti-violence field for decades, Latinos United for Peace and Equity (LUPE), began to foster more liberative systems and approaches for those impacted by violence.
+Founded in 2018, by a group of leading experts that have advocated for Latino’s in the anti-violence field for decades, Latinos United for Peace and Equity (LUPE), began to foster more liberative systems and approaches for those impacted by violence.

 Though LUPE launched in June 2018, LUPE’s founders were leaders in efforts to do similar work in partnership with Caminar Latino, and broadly on a national scale, as early as the 90’s.
 For example, in 1997, while working at a mainstream program, Ruby met Dr. Julia Perilla, who despite criticism had implemented culturally responsive practice and research approaches.
 Dr Perilla became a mentor to Ruby that continued into their roles on the Board of Directors for the National Latino Alliance for the Elimination of Domestic Violence, the most prominent national Latino domestic violence organization of its time.
 National efforts included work with Olga, who as Director of the Special Projects Division for the Office for Victims of Crime, oversaw the work of a large-scale, multi-systemic initiative involving several federal agencies and led by the National Council of Juvenile and Family Court Judges, where Ruby was employed, and Dr. Perilla consulted.
 Additionally, as colleagues, Dr. Perilla and Patricia Moen worked together from 2011at Casa de Esperanza where many founders, including Pierre Berastain, who went on to direct the sexual assault offices at Harvard University, led similar efforts.
 These, and other efforts and subsequent conversations led LUPE founders to realize they could combine their national efforts and interests with local ones to give them both roots and wings and to establish an organization where leadership was self-organized rather than held in a management hierarchy.